docsacademy/docsacademy/content/git-book/_index.en.md

 title: "What is GitBook"
 date: 2023-04-22T11:02:05+06:00
 icon: "ti-package"
-description: "Make your content more effective" type : "docs"
+description: "Show your documentation to the world" type : "docs"
 ---